-In 2016 I am teaching in Wittenberg, Germany, directing our Wittenberg in Wittenberg Program, one of Wittenberg University's flagship international study programs through which Wittenberg University students spend a semester studying in Wittenberg, Germany, the birthplace of the Protestant Reformation
+In 2016 I taught in Wittenberg, Germany, directing our Wittenberg in Wittenberg Program, one of Wittenberg University's flagship international study programs through which Wittenberg University students spend a semester studying in Wittenberg, Germany, the birthplace of the Protestant Reformation

 Much of my community engagement is done through my teaching in which I integrate engagement between students and the broader community.
 Much of this can be seen in my Inside-Out teaching and my Science and Social Context course.
 This year I am partnering with Safe Harbor House, which is a residential safe house and reentry program for women who were formerly incarcerated.
 Instead of going to a prison, as I do for my Inside-Out courses, the students from Safe Harbor House come to my college to have together with Wittenberg students for my Gender and Global Justice course.
 I don't view these as community service, but instead as means for all of us to be challenged to think critically, carefully and compassionately immersed within our local and global communities.

 In 2011 a group of my Inside-Out students, myself, and community members started a restorative justice project, called The Restorative Justice Initiative.
 For this program we trained 43 community members in restorative justice practices.
 This training and the ongoing restorative justice work is a collaboration of the Clark County Juvenile Court,_ Project Jericho, and Wittenberg University's Department of Philosophy and the Hagen Center for Civic and Urban Engagement.
-It was led by the International Institute for Restorative Justice.
-The community members that were trained work in the juvenile courts, schools, at Wittenberg University, in social services, and in local schools.
+The training was led by the International Institute for Restorative Justice.
+Community members that were trained work in the juvenile courts, schools, at Wittenberg University, in social services, and in local schools.